This post covers the New Orleans riverboat dinner buffet and jazz cruises.

 As you can see, there are many more options for Sunday brunch than for lunch.

-It’s also worth noting that vegans and vegetarians will have the option of fruit salad at the cruise length of brunch and the Natchez tossed salad for lunch.
+It’s also worth noting that vegans and vegetarians will have the option of Salad du Jour in the lunch cruise and the Natchez tossed salad on the Sunday brunch cruise.

 Most guests leave excellent feedback stating that they loved this musical trip on the Natchez.